 By contrast, Kanye West and Adidas first released the YEEZY line in 2015.
 In just seven years, they’ve become incredibly popular.

-But neither are cheap.
+But neither is cheap.
 YEEZY shoes are produced in limited numbers, and they typically sell for hundreds of pounds – with people willing to camp outside stores the night before a release to get their hands (or should that be ‘feet’?) on a pair.
 The limited runs mean that resales are thriving, too, with specific pairs going for thousands on the second market.

 Jordan’s aren’t quite as expensive, but they still usually sell for north of £100.